ferdowsi-lab/ferdowsi-lab.github.io/people/principal-investigator.md

 .
 American Physical Society (APS): GPC, DFD, DSOFT, GSNP<br> .
 American Association for the Advancement of Science (AAAS)<br> .
 American Society of Mechanical Engineers (ASME): Applied Mechanics, Tribology<br>
 .
-Society for theAdvancement of Chicanos and Native Americans in Science (SACNAS)<br> .
+Society for the Advancement of Chicanos and Native Americans in Science (SACNAS)<br> .
 National Association of Geoscience Teachers (NAGT)<br>
 .
 Society of Rheology (SOR)<br>
 .
 American Association of University Women (AAUW)<br>